thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

     You can also do this by install a native Git shell, such as Git for Windows https://gitforwindows.org/ or cloning the repository using SSH, but we would need an administrator of the repository to explicitly allow your SSH key.

-18. Tell Git to ignore files in a directory.

-    * Git includes a settings file called `.gitignore`
-    * Any files or directories included in this file will not be included when you push changes up to the repository.
-    * Add a file called `.gitignore`
-    * Open this file and add this on the first line: local-only.txt
-    * Now create a new file called `local-only.txt` and inside add the text "This is a local file."
-    * Save the file - and you should not see it being tracked by Git.
-    * You will be adding files as you perform labs in the class.
-You do not want these changes to be published to the repository.
-In order to ensure this, you will create a directory to hold these files.
-The GIT directory is in this .gitignore file.

-19. On VS Code's left hand toolbar, click on the `GitLens` extension you installed earlier.
+4. On VS Code's left hand toolbar, click on the `GitLens` extension you installed earlier.
 This extension contains additional features.

-20. Familiarize yourself with `GitLens'` panel.
+5. Familiarize yourself with `GitLens'` panel.
 Notice how you can use it to access different repositories and their branches, remote, your stashes, etc. Also notice how you can navigate through it to see history of a file, a line, or compare files between different branches or between local and remote.

-21. Please mark your work as complete.
+6. Please mark your work as complete.
 With your name tent card if in a classroom or by using method for online training. (spreadsheet, status symbol, etc.)

 ## Bonus